alexandertrefz/essence/packages/vscode-extension/README.md

 - A breakpoint set before launching binds (solid red) and is hit; the paused line is the source line, and stepping over a `match` treats it as one statement while stepping in enters the matching Case's body.
+- The call stack names the author's functions and hides glue;
+  `glueFrames: "subtle"` shows it greyed out instead.
-- Variables and watch render Essence values (`3/4`, quoted Strings, Case tags); `essenceValueRendering: false` shows raw objects again.
+- Variables, watch and hover render Essence values (`3/4`, quoted Strings, Case tags), and expanding a Record or List keeps rendering its members.
-- "Uncaught Exceptions" pauses a Program that fails at run time on the mapped line, a logpoint prints without pausing, and `Ctrl+F5` runs without debugging.
+- `stopOnEntry` pauses on the program's own first statement.
+"Uncaught Exceptions" pauses a failing Program on the mapped line, and `Ctrl+F5` runs without debugging or pausing.
-- Cancelling the compile notification aborts the launch quietly; a Program with a Diagnostic aborts with one notification and the Problems view carries the details.
+- A Program with a Diagnostic fails the launch with the Diagnostics in the Debug Console; the Problems view carries the same details.
 - `essence.cli.path` pointed at a checkout's `packages/cli/bin/essence` is
   used and named in the Essence output channel.